dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Lucario is far and away the best Fighting-type Pokemon in the game.
+With such power, of course comes extreme difficulty in obtaining one for yourself.
+Only found in rare eggs, hatched as Riolu, you're going to have a hard time getting one.
+If you do get one, it's going to need 50 Candy to evolve, and will of course need to be Powered-Up past the **Lv20** it hatches at.
+Finding a Lucky Friend who also has a Riolu to trade, wouldn't be a bad idea, but even then, you'd better Buddy up and start walking.

 ### Conkeldurr - Bigger Machamp
 ![Conkeldurr](https://img.pokemondb.net/sprites/home/normal/conkeldurr.png)

 > Counter + Dynamic Punch
 {:.note title="Optimal Moveset"}
 {:.faded}

+A bigger Machamp, that can only be obtained through 1✰ Raids, caught as the base form Timburr.
+It's gonna take either a lot of low-tier Raids, a lot of Rare Candy, or a lot of walking as your Buddy to get the 125 Candy needed to fully evolve to Conkeldurr, and of course will need to be Powered-Up from **Lv20** just like Lucario.
+(Or **Lv25** if the Raid was Weather Boosted.)\
+As I said, Conkeldurr is a bigger Machamp, but only by a bit, and Machamp is **extremely** easier to obtain.
+So let me be completely honest with you:

+> Never raid for Conkeldurr.
+It's a waste of a Raid Pass to even do one Raid and then walk it.
+It's a waste of time walking, and a massive waste of Rare Candy.
+Machamp is nearly as good, and extremely accessible.
+{:.note title="My Brutal Opinion"}

+Now, with that out of the way, let's stop wasting time here, and move on to the real star of the show.
+Keep scrolling.

 ### Machamp - The OG MVP
 ![Machamp](https://img.pokemondb.net/sprites/home/normal/machamp.png)